 Carys Davies‘s debut novel, West, was shortlisted for the Rathbones Folio Prize, Runner Up for the Society of Authors’ McKitterick Prize, and winner of the Wales Book of the Year for Fiction.
 She is also the author of two collections of short stories, Some New Ambush and The Redemption of Galen Pike, which won the Frank O’Connor International Short Story Award and the Jerwood Fiction Uncovered Prize.
 She lives in Edinburgh.

-Her new novel, THE MISSION HOUSE, will be published in August 2020 by Granta .
+Her new novel, THE MISSION HOUSE, was published in August 2020 by Granta.

 Praise for WEST (2018):